 A vet will only consider euthanizing your cat if it’s necessary.
 Don’t rely upon your cat telling you that it’s the right time.
-That is placing too much pressure on your cat, and it’s very unlikely to happen anyway.
+That is placing too much pressure on your cat, and it’s unlikely to happen anyway.
 Also, cats rarely display the full extent of their suffering.

 The Quality of Life scale involves assigning a score from 0 to 10 on the following criteria.
 The more difficulty your pet experiences, the higher her score will be.
 Here are the questions: